isaiah0311/scrabble-solver/README.md

 debugging from Linux.

 If you are running the program outside of VSCode, or not using a debugger, you can run it from the command line.
+There are no command line options, simply call the executable.

 ## Authors